rohsyl/omega-l-documentation/theme.md

 In this guide, we will name our theme `my-theme`.

-> Don't forget to replace every occurence of `my-them` by the name of your theme.
+> Don't forget to replace every occurence of `my-theme` by the name of your theme.

+## Theme directory

+First, you need to create a directory called `my-theme` in the `/omega/theme` directory.

 ## Theme hierarchy
 ```